eagronin/weather-clustering-analyze/README.md

 It is difficult to compare the cluster centers by just looking at these numbers.
 Therefore, we will visualize these numbers using parallel coordinates plots, which are used to visualize multi-dimensional data.
 Each line plots the centroid of a cluster, and all of the features are plotted together on the same chart.
 Because the feature values were scaled to have mean = 0 and standard deviation = 1, the values on the y-axis of these parallel coordinates plots show the number of standard deviations from the mean.

 The plots are created with matplotlib using a Pandas DataFrame.
-Each row in the dataframe contains the cluster center coordinates and cluster label.
+Each row in the data frame contains the cluster center coordinates and cluster label.
 We use the `pd_centers()` function described above to create the Pandas DataFrame:

 ```python
 P = pd_centers(featuresUsed, centers)